adapter-hub/adapters/docs/adapter_composition.md

 ## Composition Blocks - Overview

-The basic building blocks of the more advanced setups are simple objects derived from `AdapterCompositionBlock`, each representing a different possibility to combine single adapters.
+The basic building blocks of the more advanced setups are objects derived from `AdapterCompositionBlock`, each representing a different possibility to combine single adapters.
 The following table gives an overview on the supported composition blocks and their support by different adapter methods.